Date Ideas in Olde Towne East

 If you are looking to do something other than a movie after dinner, two of my favorite Columbus attractions are nearby: the Columbus Museum of Art and Franklin Park Conservatory.
-Currently, the Museum of Art is host to a wonderful Toulouse-Lautrec and La Vie Moderne: Paris 1880-1910 exhibition.
 Just down Broad Street, Franklin Park Conservatory has amazing collections of plants from around the world, Chihuly glass sculptures and a community garden campus worthy of exploration.

 Brunch is one of my favorite weekend activities, so why not plan a brunch date with your significant other?
 The recently renovated Angry Baker will exceed all your brunch dreams.
 They even have a French toast sandwich stuffed with ham and Swiss and served with syrup.
 Need I say more?